imtripleq/react_project2/README.md

 ## Credits

-All data are fetch from spoonacular API
+API provider thanks to spoonacular API
 Website : https://spoonacular.com/food-api

 This project is created by Dennis Khor.